-- Employing a standard, consistent, research-based curriculum throughout the district; - Using student achievement data to differentiate instruction: - Implementing a system of academic and behavioral supports and early interventions for students; - Providing additional learning time; - Implementing or modify a new instructional design; - Implementing professional development programs that focus on improving student achievement; - Implementing changes in administrative and personnel structures;
+• Employing a standard, consistent, research-based curriculum throughout the district;

-- Adopting accountability measures to monitor the school district's finances or other interventions directed by the State superintendent; and - Creating school improvement councils in the persistently lowest performing schools. - 5.
-Disproportionate Rates of Access to Educators (ESEA section 1111(g)(1)(B)): Describe how low-income and minority children enrolled in schools assisted under Title I, Part A are not served at disproportionate rates by ineffective, out-of-field, or inexperienced_teachers, and the measures the SEA will use to evaluate and publicly report the progress of the SEA with respect to such description.18
+- Using student achievement data to differentiate instruction; - Implementing a system of academic and behavioral supports and early interventions for students; - Providing additional learning time; - Implementing or modify a new instructional design; - Implementing professional development programs that focus on improving student achievement; - Implementing changes in administrative and personnel structures: - Adopting accountability measures to monitor the school district's finances or other interventions directed by the State superintendent; and - Creating school improvement councils in the persistently lowest performing schools. - 5.
+Disproportionate Rates of Access to Educators (ESEA section 1111(g)(1)(B)): Describe how low-income and minority children enrolled in schools assisted under Title I, Part A are not served at disproportionate rates by ineffective, out-of-field, or inexperienced\teachers, and the measures the SEA will use to evaluate and publicly report the progress of the SEA with respect to such description.

-Wisconsin is committed to ensuring low-income students and students of color 19 are not taught at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
+Wisconsin is committed to ensuring low-income students and students of color are not taught at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
 To that end, Wisconsin created a state-level equity plan that we have spent the last two years implementing.
-20 The plan, approved by the U.S. Department of Education, continues to be implemented with an analysis focused on schools that receive Title I, Part A funds.